Skip to main content

 The expression should return either true or false.

-Here is an example subscription resource with a fhir-path-criteria-expression expression that only fires if a Patient has changed their name:
+Here is an example Subscription resource with a fhir-path-criteria-expression expression that fires when a Task changes its status:

 {